graysonarts/writing/august2015/draft.md

 "Okay, Okay.
 I don't really care.
 We are going to get you out of here."

-She deactivates the MagCuffs™ on Dominic's wrist.
+She deactivates the MagCuffs on Dominic's wrist.
 No robe is offered.
 He rolls his eyes, shaking his head in disbelief.

 "Who is we?"
 Max chimes in.